likid0/odfloadgenerator/README.md

     - If the GET operation elapsed time is greater than `LOG_SECONDS` second/s, we log the operation.

-## Deploying the ODF loadgenerator tool.
+## Deploying the ODF load generator tool.

-### Deploying with Openshift

-### Deploying using Helm.
+### Deploying on Openshift/k8's using Helm.
 To deploy with helm we first need to git clone this repo.
 ```
 git clone https:https://gitlab.consulting.redhat.com/iberia-consulting/inditex/ocs/ocs-ha-tests
 ```
-We also need to have the helm binary available:
+We also need to have the helm binary available.
 ```
 curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash
 ```

-We need to be logged in to our OCP and in the namespace where we want to deploy our loadgenerator pods
+We need to be logged in to our OCP and in the namespace where we want to deploy our loadgenerator pods.
 ```
 oc login https://api.ocp4.example.com:6443  -u user --insecure-skip-tls-verify
 oc new-project loadgen